NelisW/my3D-Trium/building/Trium-build.md

 ### Changing filament

-In your favorite printing software (or the LCD) you go into manual mode and heat up your hot end to about 190°C. When this temperature is reached, you release pressure from your extruder by pushing its arm down.
+In your favourite printing software (or the LCD) you go into manual mode and heat up your hot end to about 190°C. When this temperature is reached, you release pressure from your extruder by pushing its arm down.
 Then pull the filament out with your other hand.
 Then you can fiddle new filament into the extruder and push it down until it reaches the hot end.
 In manual mode of your printer software, now extrude until the colour is clearly this of your new filament without bits of your previous one.
 To be on the safe side, you should also print a bigger brim for your next model to see if there was any old filament left in the nozzle.
 See [here](https://www.facebook.com/groups/emergin/permalink/1866813056889787/) and [here](https://www.facebook.com/groups/emergin/permalink/1863754567195636/).

 You can also use the LCD control.
 To preheat: `Prepare-> Preheat PLA (or Preheat ABS)`.
 This method heats both the nozzle and the bed.
 You can also heat just the nozzle by `Control->Temperature->Nozzle`.

 ### Bowden tube maintenance
 [Maintaining the Bowden tube](https://fbrc8.zendesk.com/hc/en-us/articles/205658894-Maintenance-How-Do-I-Maintain-My-Printer-): Over time, the Bowden tube can experience wear and tear, especially if you’re using more abrasive filaments.
 When you start to experience trouble feeding, it’s worth taking a look at your Bowden tube to check for any sign of damage.
 The feeder end of the Bowden tube should be slightly widened out to help facilitate feeding material.
-The printhead end should be flat, and should be fully seated in the white PTFE coupler in the printhead.
+The print head end should be flat, and should be fully seated in the white PTFE coupler in the print head.

 ### Removing the Bowden tube